 - Public transportation organizations

-The team of accident lawyers at Cellino Law can help accident victims in and around New York City to get compensation from appropriate third parties.
+The legal team at Cellino Law can help accident victims in and around New York City to get compensation from appropriate third parties.
 They will review your case and help you get the compensation you deserve from the correct people.

 What if a Claim is Made Against You?